phoenixframework/phoenix/guides/deployment/heroku.md

   2. https://github.com/gjaldon/heroku-buildpack-phoenix-static.git
 ```

-This Phoenix Static Buildpack pack can be configured to change the node version and compile options.
+This Phoenix Static buildpack pack can be configured to change the node version and the options for asset compilation.
 Please refer to the [configuration section](https://github.com/gjaldon/heroku-buildpack-phoenix-static#configuration) for full details.
 You can make your own custom build script, but for now we will use the [default one provided](https://github.com/gjaldon/heroku-buildpack-phoenix-static/blob/master/compile).

-Since we are using multiple buildpacks, you might run into an issue where the sequence is out of order (the Elixir buildpack needs to run before the Phoenix Static buildpack).
-[Heroku's docs](https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app) explain this better, but you will need to make sure their sequence match the one above.

-If your application does not have any static assets, (i.e. you created your project with the `--no-webpack --no-html` flags), you don't need to add the Phoenix Static Buildpack, but you need to tell Heroku how to start your Phoenix application.

-The Procfile provided by the Elixir Buildpack runs the command `mix run --no-halt`.
-The Phoenix Buildpack changes it to the proper `mix phx.server`, which we have to manually configure when not using the Phoenix Buildpack.
-To do so, create a file called `Procfile` in the root directory and add a command to run Phoenix server with this line:
+The Phoenix Static buildpack also configures Heroku to use the proper command to start your application.
+The Elixir Buildpack runs by default `mix run --no-halt`, which will not start your Phoenix server.
+The Phoenix Static buildpack changes it to the proper `mix phx.server`.
+If you don't want to use the Phoenix Static buildpack, then you must manually define a `Procfile` at the root of your application with the proper command:

 ```
 web: mix phx.server